rankutah/blog/sites/rank-utah/content/posts/on-page-search-engine-optimization-in-utah.md

 In Google Search Console you can click the Performance tab and look at the Queries section to find out which keywords are brining you traffic and clicks.
 If you click on the pages section you can click and filter on individual pages.
 Write down the keywords that are brining your page the most clicks and further align your page with those keywords.

+One additional benefit of having your website on Google Search Console is you can enter your page url in the top.
+This will tell you if your URL is on Google.
+If not, you can click the Request Indexing button to submit it for indexing.

 ### Google Autocomplete

 One of the easiest ways to see what people are searching for is by using Google Autocomplete.
 Simple type what people would likely search for and see what Google suggests.
 Align your page with the related autocomplete queries.